-She has extensive experience in evaluating and litigating insurance coverage issues involving personal injury, property damage, UM/UIM and other claims by first parties and third parties, as well as insurers’ duties to defend and/or indemnify under homeowners policies, commercial general liability coverages, builders risk policies, inland marine coverages, auto policies and umbrella/excess policies.
+She has extensive experience in evaluating and litigating insurance coverage issues involving personal injury, property damage, UM/UIM and other claims by first parties and third parties, as well as insurers’ duties to defend and/or indemnify under homeowners policies, commercial general liability coverages, builders risk policies, property coverages, inland marine coverages, auto policies and umbrella/excess policies.
 Her coverage opinions and declaratory judgment actions have provided guidance for insureds and insurers on the entire spectrum of today’s insurance issues, in jurisdictions around the country.

 Growing up on a 500-acre farm in Greene County, Ohio, Ms. Kyle was an active 4-H member for 10 years, showing sheep at the annual county fair.